 When you see those puppy-dog eyes staring back at you – when he ups the ante with pleases and extra kisses, your plan of standing your ground can evaporate into nothing even as you try to stand firm.

-Giving in to your little one’s requests every once in a while isn’t a bad thing – it shows that you’re listening to her, and that you want her to have the things she wants.
+Giving in to your little one’s requests every once in a while isn’t a bad thing – it shows that you’re listening to him, and that you want him to have the things he wants.

 No means no

-No matter how much the word ‘no’ can feel like it’s crushing both of you, if you’re going to say no, showing Baby will ultimately help her feel more secure in her relationship with you.
+No matter how much the word ‘no’ can feel like it’s crushing both of you, if you’re going to say no, showing Baby will ultimately help him feel more secure in his relationship with you.

 Explain just enough

-Trying to explain too much can make it seem like you’re wavering from your refusal, and as Baby gets older, longer explanations will give her more opportunities to argue with you.
+Trying to explain too much can make it seem like you’re wavering from your refusal, and as Baby gets older, longer explanations will give him more opportunities to argue with you.